MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-configure-security-settings-for-form-templates-with-code.md

 4. Click **Finish** to create the deployment package.

-5. For information about how to use the .NET Framework Configuration tool, search Visual Studio Help or the MSDN Web site for ".NET Framework Configuration Tool (Mscorcfg.msc)".
+5. For information about how to use the .NET Framework Configuration tool, search Visual Studio Help or the MSDN website for ".NET Framework Configuration Tool (Mscorcfg.msc)".

 ## See also